RecursiveForest/whipper/README.md

 [drive:HL-20]
 defeats_cache = True		; whether the drive is capable of defeating the audio cache read_offset = 6			; drive read offset in positive/negative frames (no leading +)
-# do not edit the values 'vendor', 'model', and 'release'; they are used by whipper to match the drive

 # command line defaults for `whipper cd rip`
 [whipper.cd.rip]